chakulatechnologies/limali/README.md

 Her decisions are often influenced by incomplete or unreliable information.
 As a result, Mary sometimes sells too early, travels too far, or earns less than she could.

-FarmSmart AI supports Mary by providing:
+FarmMarket AI supports Mary by providing:

 A prediction of how crop prices are likely to move